SuperOfficeDocs/superoffice-docs/docs/webtools/deploy.md

 ## Blocking applications

-There are several applications which need to be closed when Mail Link and Web Extensions are being installed.
+There are several applications which need to be closed when MailLink and Web Extensions are being installed.

-For the Mail Link the blocking applications are:
+For the MailLink the blocking applications are:

 * Outlook
 * SuperOffice CRM Win client